 Since your outreach message is a first impression, spend time to refine it.
 Track the messages you send out to learn what style speaks to candidates.
 Modify them based on the roles you are hiring for, such as engineering or sales.
 I use a similar message for LinkedIn Mail and e-mail, providing enough information on the company and role so that an interested candidate can respond quickly.
 Below are two message templates I have used in the past:

 I start with a clear title that makes the role and opportunity known to a candidate.
 A candidate’s online profile is not their whole story, so keeping the message personable and human is important.
-The first call is meant to be a relaxed way for both sides to get to know each other with no strings attached.
+The first call is not meant to be a “follow the script” interview, but a relaxed way for both sides to get to know each other with no strings attached.
 In the best case scenario, people respond within a few days and you can schedule a call immediately and preferably as soon as possible to be respectful of their time.

 Make your introductory call a coffee chat